 - 4. The department shall adopt regulations that establish minimum, specific, numerical direct-care nurse-to-patient ratios for other healthcare facility nursing departments and units that must be incorporated into the staffing plan. - 5.
 The minimum numbers of direct-care nurse-to-patient staff set forth in this section shall constitute the minimum numbers of direct-care nursing staff that shall be assigned to and be present within a nursing department or unit.
 Where the approved acuity system adopted by the facility indicates that additional staff is required, the healthcare facility must staff at the higher staffing level. - 6.
-The skill mix reflected in a staffing plan must assure that all of the following elements of the nursing process are performed in the planning and delivery of care for each patient: - 17 (a) Assessment, nursing diagnosis, planning, intervention, evaluation 18 and patient advocacy. - (b) Registered nurses must constitute at least fifty percent of the direct-care nurses included in the staffing plan. - (c) The skill mix may not incorporate or assume that nursing care functions required by licensing law or regulations or accepted standards of practice to be performed by a licensed nurse are to be performed by unlicensed personnel. - 7.
+The skill mix reflected in a staffing plan must assure that all of the following elements of the nursing process are performed in the planning and delivery of care for each patient: - 18 (a) Assessment, nursing diagnosis, planning, intervention, evaluation 19 and patient advocacy. - (b) Registered nurses must constitute at least fifty percent of the direct-care nurses included in the staffing plan. - (c) The skill mix may not incorporate or assume that nursing care functions required by licensing law or regulations or accepted standards of practice to be performed by a licensed nurse are to be performed by unlicensed personnel. - 7.
 The department shall adopt regulations prescribing the method by which it will approve a healthcare facility's acuity system.
 Such regulations may include a system for class approval of acuity systems. - § 2899-bb.
 Compliance with plan and recordkeeping.
 1. Notwithstanding any law to the contrary, as a condition of licensing, a healthcare facility licensed within the state must at all times staff in accordance with its staffing plan and the staffing standards established pursuant to this article, provided, however, that nothing herein shall be deemed to preclude a healthcare facility from implementing higher direct-care nurse-to-patient staffing levels. - 2.
 No nurse shall be assigned, or included in the count of assigned nursing staff for purposes of compliance with minimum staffing requirements, in a nursing department or unit or a clinical area within the healthcare facility without appropriate licensing, prior orientation, and verification that the nurse is capable of providing competent nursing care to the patients therein. - 3.
 As a condition of licensure, each healthcare facility licensed pursuant to this article shall maintain accurate daily records showing: - (a) The number of patients admitted, released and present in each nursing department or unit within the facility. - (b) The individual acuity level of each patient present in each nursing department or unit within the facility. - (c) The identity and duty hours of each direct-care nurse in each nursing department or unit within the facility. - 4.
-Notwithstanding any law to the contrary, as a condition of licen-50 sure, each healthcare facility licensed within the state shall maintain 51 daily statistics, by nursing department and unit, of mortality, morbidi-52 ty, infection, accident, injury and medical errors. - 53 5.
-All records required to be kept pursuant to this section shall be 54 maintained for a period of seven years. - 6.
-All records required to be kept pursuant to this section shall be made available upon request to the department and to the public, provided, however, that information released to the public shall not 1 contain the name or other personal identifying information, apart from 3 acuity level, about any individual patient.
+Notwithstanding any law to the contrary, as a condition of licen-51 sure, each healthcare facility licensed within the state shall maintain 52 daily statistics, by nursing department and unit, of mortality, morbidi-53 ty, infection, accident, injury and medical errors. - 54 5.
+All records required to be kept pursuant to this section shall be 55 maintained for a period of seven years.